tuomassalo/graphql-php-sqlite/README.md

 1. Clone the repo
 2. Copy `photos.db` to the same directory where you created the repo subdirectory.
 NB: You probably want to use a **copy** of `photos.db`, since the master database is usually locked in macOS.
 3. Make sure you have composer installed, with e.g. `brew install composer`.
 Navigate to the project folder and run `composer install`
-4. `docker run --rm -p 8080:80 -e LOG_STDOUT=true -e LOG_STDERR=true -e LOG_LEVEL=debug -v /Users/naapuri/dev/gallery2:/var/www/html fauria/lamp`
+4. `docker run --rm -p 8080:80 -e LOG_STDOUT=true -e LOG_STDERR=true -e LOG_LEVEL=debug -v $HOME/dev/gallery2:/var/www/html -v $HOME/Pictures/Photos\ Library.photoslibrary:/var/www/html/photosroot fauria/lamp`
 5. Install and open ChromeiQL extension to Chrome.
 Endpoint: http://localhost:8080/graphql-php-sqlite/server/api.php

 Try with this query: